LeanderMadamba/Thesis_RVM/RVM_Thesis/README.md

 Note: The button is configured with an internal pull-up resistor in software, so no external resistor is needed.

+### Raspberry Pi to Arduino Connection

+Connect the Raspberry Pi to the Arduino Mega using a USB cable.
+This provides both power to the Arduino and a serial communication channel.

+### Arduino Components

+For detailed wiring of the Arduino components, see the `Arduino_Wiring_Diagram_Updated.md` file in the `Arduino_Code` directory.

 ## Software Setup

 ### 1. Enable Camera and I2C Interface